rahulranjansah/hapsira/docs/source/background.md

 # Background

-These notebooks contain more theoretical explanations about the Astrodynamics concepts used in poliastro.
-For further information,
-have a look at the books we recommend in the {ref}`bibliography`.
+These notebooks contain more theoretical explanations about the Astrodynamics concepts used in `hapsira`.
+For further information, have a look at the books we recommend in the {ref}`bibliography`.

 ```{eval-rst}
 .. nbgallery::